SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-5-windows-phone-controls.markdown

-                                                                                        &nbsp;

-                                                                                        Hopefully you get a feel for control systems in the Windows Phone and other mobile devices, next up is another intermission on dynamic controls, were we build on some of the work here on the Windows / XBOX 360 platforms and allow customisable controls.&nbsp; Customisable controls for mobile devices don’t make a lot of sense with such a restricted control set.&nbsp; (although I would like to see a head to head or Air hockey type game on the phone :-))
+                                                                                        Hopefully you get a feel for control systems in the Windows Phone and other mobile devices, next up is another intermission on dynamic controls, were we build on some of the work here on the Windows / XBOX 360 platforms and allow customisable controls.
+Customisable controls for mobile devices don’t make a lot of sense with such a restricted control set.  (although I would like to see a head to head or Air hockey type game on the phone :-))